cc5212/2019-amazon-food-review/README.md

 ## HDFS folder

-The hdfs folder is the valdiejo one :)
+The hdfs folder is the valdiejo one :), screen is the 30500 :)